haasr/collaborative-blog/README.rst

 registering, click **Dashboard**.

 .. image:: ./readme_images/tinymce-1-dashboard.png
+    :width: 600
+    :alt: TinyMCE page with Dashboard link underlined in menu

 1. On the dashboard, scroll down and copy the script.
 It will look like this: